Skip to the main content.

 How Much Money Are People Losing to Scams and Fraud Overall?

-• In 2021, imposter scams, where someone pretends to be a trusted person or business, led to losses of $2.3 billion.
+• Losses of $2.3 billion are attributed to imposter scams, where someone pretends to be a trusted person or business.
+(2021)

 Who is most likely to fall for scams?